vectra-ai-research/Halberd/README.md

 ## Getting Started

-Once Halberd is deployed, start testing by visiting http://127.0.0.1:8050/ in your browser.
+Once Halberd is deployed & running, start testing by visiting http://127.0.0.1:8050/ in your browser.

+`Access`

-`Access` allows users to manage access tokens / clients and review current access information for various targets.
+Allows users to manage access tokens / clients and review current access information for various targets.

+`Attack`

-`Attack` allows users to view and execute attack techniques.
-Select an attack surface from the attack tab to view available tactics & attack modules.
+Allows users to view and execute attack techniques.
+From the `Attack` view, select an `Attack Surface > Tactic > Technique > Execute`.

-> Example : To start testing EntraID, navigate to `Attack` -> `EntraID` -> `Initial Access` -> `EntraID Delegated Access`.
-Enter the required details and hit `Execute Technique`.
-Navigate back to `Access` to view details of your established access.
+`Recon`

-`Recon` provides numerous advanced reconnaissance dashboards enabling fast and easy information gathering by automatically executing sequence of reconnaissance in the environment.
+Provides numerous advanced reconnaissance dashboards enabling fast and easy information gathering by automatically executing sequence of reconnaissance in the environment.

-> Example: Navigate to `Recon` -> `Entity Map` and click on `Generate Entity Map` to access an interactive graph of access & privileges in the cloud environment.
+Example: Navigate to `Recon` > `Entity Map` > `Generate Entity Map` to generate an interactive graph of access & privileges in the cloud environment.

+`Trace`

-`Trace` displays trace of all executed attack techniques and allows users to download a report.
+Displays log of all executed techniques and allows users to download a report.

-Note: Attack modules require varying access & privileges for successful execution.
-Start by establishing relevant access using `Initial Access` under each attack surface to continue testing with other attack modules.
+Note: Different techniques require varying access & privileges for successful execution.
+Start by establishing relevant access using `Initial Access` tactic under each attack surface.

 Checkout [usage](https://github.com/vectra-ai-research/Halberd/wiki/Usage) for more information on testing with Halberd.